jalvarez212/ethnotary/readme.md

 **ethnotary** helps users secure funds or treasuries for their on-chain activities.
 We take accepted standards from Ethereum to provide easy-to-use interfaces where users can customize smart contracts to fit their needs and manage their assets on the blockchain.
 We do not collect any user data.
 We provide our interface in a sufficiently distributed architecture that ensures robust and reliable operation globally on the World Wide Web.

-As such, we suggest a one-time donation for the use of the ethnotary tools.
-This donation helps support the maintenance, upkeep, and continuous improvements for our community of users.

 ![ethnotary Demo](/assets/media/demo/demo_gif1.gif)   ![ethnotary Demo](/assets/media/demo/demo_gif3.gif)